corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 ## Consuming JSON - "Deserialization"

-A very common scenario is consuming and working over a JSON payload provided by some service, using dotnet types.
+A very common scenario is consuming and working over a JSON payload provided by some service, using .NET types.

-This is often called "deserialization", and consists of taking some UTF8-encoded JSON text payload and turning it into a representation in the dotnet type system.
+This is often called "deserialization", and consists of taking some UTF8-encoded JSON text payload and turning it into a representation in the .NET type system.

 Generally, this requires us to bring all or part of a data stream into memory, and then construct C# objects from it.

 `System.Text.Json` has a very efficient way of doing this using its [`JsonElement`](https://docs.microsoft.com/en-us/dotnet/api/system.text.json.jsonelement?view=net-6.0) and related entities.
-These are immutable [value types](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/value-types) that provide thin wrappers over the underlying UTF8 bytes, converting into dotnet primitives like `string`, `long`, or `bool` at the point of use.
+These are immutable [value types](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/value-types) that provide thin wrappers over the underlying UTF8 bytes, converting into .NET primitives like `string`, `long`, or `bool` at the point of use.

 Our [Corvus.Json.ExtendedTypes library](https://www.nuget.org/packages/Corvus.Json.ExtendedTypes) extends this model to include types which represent all of the JSON-schema primitives and common extensions, including arrays, objects, numbers, and an assortment of formatted string types like dates, times and URIs.

-The code generator builds on these to give us an easy way of manipulating the JSON data in the same just-in-time fashion, without creating a copy of the underlying UTF8 bytes, but with all the idiomatic dotnet features like named properties, and conversion to-and-from dotnet primitives.
+The code generator builds on these to give us an easy way of manipulating the JSON data in the same just-in-time fashion, without creating a copy of the underlying UTF8 bytes, but with all the idiomatic .NET features like named properties, and conversion to-and-from .NET primitives.

 So, let's ingest a JSON payload using the types we've just generated.